What Is a Terrarium & How Does It Work?

 If you have any questions about terraria, whether planting, maintaining, or just curiosity, please reach out!
 Call us at 203-661-5600 or write to us -- [email protected] -- and we'll be happy to help!

-Justin Lievano works in the flower shop at McArdle's, and he loves tiny things so terraria are right up his alley.
+by Justin Lievano who loves tiny things so terraria are right up his alley.